 Linux and Unix are two popular operating systems.
-Reality is Unix is predecessor of Linux and their share a lot of things those are similar.
+Reality is Unix is the predecessor of Linux and their share a lot of things that are similar.
 But there are different things between them too.
-In this post we will look similarities and differences in both operating systems.
+In this post, we will look at similarities and differences in both operating systems.

-Linux consist of different flavors names distributions.
+Linux consists of different flavors of names distributions.
 Most of the distributions are free.
 Some of the distributions are paid or provide support at a cost.
 Red Hat and Ubuntu is most popular distributions provides support at a cost.

 Unix operating systems have paid.
 There is no free Unix operating system.
 Their cost changes according to their licensing model.

 Linux development is done on the internet in an open-source manner.
 There is no cost to get source code of Linux.
 Volunteers or vendors support the development of different parts of the Linux and distributions.
 For example, a disk vendor implements driver and file system part of the Linux operating system.
 A volunteer develops a Gnome desktop.
 Most of the Linux operating system and the utilities can get from the internet.

 Unix systems are divided into different flavors but main vendor is AT&T. There are also various commercial vendors offers Unix and related support services.

 Linux creator and the current technical lead is Linux Torvalds.
 There are companies like Red Hat, Ubuntu, etc. those create distributions and valued services over these distributions.

 Unix has mainly 3 big vendors named Oracle(Solaris), IBM (AIX), HP(HP-UX).